vtexdocs/dev-portal-content/docs/vtex-io/Storefront Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 **Any CSS Selectors not on this list, such as** `:nth-child(2)`**,** `foo > bar` **and** `[alt="bar"]`**, it's not accepted by VTEX IO CLI during the [linking](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-linking-an-app) of the store's theme with its local files.**

->⚠️ Bear in mind that any customization that uses CSS Selectors is dependent on a HTML structure that, when changed, can break the retailer's desired customization.<strong> Always opt to use CSS Handles</strong>.
+>⚠️ Bear in mind that any customization that uses CSS Selectors is dependent on a HTML structure that, when changed, can break the retailer's desired customization. **Always opt to use CSS Handles**.